 - Dessert for a crowd: this is a great recipe for gatherings, picnics, barbecues, and other informal celebrations that involve several hungry mouths.
 Or even a large crowd.

-- Blueberries: I always use fresh blueberries when available, but I've also made this recipe with frozen ones.
-They both work very well.
+- Blueberries: use fresh blueberries when available, but frozen ones also work well.

 - Lemon: both lemon juice and lemon zest are used to add more flavor.

-- Sugar: I use granulated or light brown sugar sometimes.
+- Sugar: use white granulated or light brown sugar.

 The topping